This is a continually updated article about Ubuntu 19.04 Disco Dingo release date, new features and everything important associated with it.

 It was developed by

-Ubuntu 19.04 will have similar functionality with GSConnect.
+Ubuntu 19.04 was supposed to have have similar functionality with GSConnect but that’s not happening.
 You may still achieve this today in Ubuntu 18.04 and 18.10 but you have to make additional efforts for that.
-19.04 should have this feature by default.

-You may expect better power management, better boot time with new compression algorithms, Linux kernel 5.0 among other things.
+You may expect better power management, better boot time with new compression algorithms among other things.